javensamson/comp2600-a2/README.md

 - How to host your website
 - Creating a resume

-> Note: These instructions are specifically created for Linux users.
-The steps to perform these instructions may be different if you are using Windows.

 Following Andrew Etter's guide on Technical Documentation, the instructions are formatted in a way such that the target audience can understand.
 Headings and ordered lists are also used to make it easier to scan and read.
 ### 1 Setup